-Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 231 metric tonnes CO2e FTE employee 10 Decrease The decrease in emissions per employee between 2012 and 2013 is mostly due to the emission reduction initiatives described in section 12.1a above (Natural Gas transition, energy efficiency initiatives, reduction of N2O emission from nitric acid production).
-A minor added reason for the decrease in this intensity metric is the 2% increase in the number of employees across ICL's companies in 2013, resulting from additional manpower in respect of acquiring companies around the world, completing investments in new plants and increased production.
+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 206 metric tonnes CO2e FTE employee 10 Decrease The decrease in emissions per \$ of revenue is mostly due to the emission reduction initiatives described in section 12.1a above (transition to lower-carbon intense OPC electricity, advance of natural gas transition, energy efficiency initiatives, new equipment which prevents refrigerant leakages).
+A minor added reason for the decrease in this intensity metric is the 2.5% increase in the number of employees across ICL's companies in 2014, resulting from additional manpower in respect of acquiring companies around the world, completing investments in new plants and increased production.